nanaji0133/nanaji0133/README.md

 <!--
 **nanaji0133/nanaji0133** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Just A Programmer/Developer...
+Objects, Functions, and DataTypes, Oh My!

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...